cms-analysis/HiggsAnalysis-CombinedLimit/docs/index.md

 2. Register your SSH key on github: [https://help.github.com/articles/generating-ssh-keys](https://help.github.com/articles/generating-ssh-keys) 1 Fork the repository to create your copy of it: [https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/fork](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/fork) (more documentation at [https://help.github.com/articles/fork-a-repo](https://help.github.com/articles/fork-a-repo) )

 You will now be able to browse your fork of the repository from [https://github.com/your-github-user-name/HiggsAnalysis-CombinedLimit](https://github.com/your-github-user-name/HiggsAnalysis-CombinedLimit)

+We strongly encourage you to contribute any developments you make back into the main repository.
+See [contributing.md](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/main/contributing.md) for details about contributing.

 # Combine Tool